PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Simulations

-Each group of \textit{separate universe} simulations consists of 3 simulations with $512^3$ dark matter particles within a periodic cubic box of $L_{\rm box, \; HR} = 67.5 \, h^{-1} {\rm Mpc}$ and $L_{\rm box, \; LR} = 250 \, h^{-1} {\rm Mpc}$ for the high resolution and low resolution groups respectively.
-This leads to a mass resolution which is 8 times better and 8 times worse respectively compared to the baseline \textsc{UNITsims}.
-Again, the fiducial cosmology is the same as the one of the \textsc{UNIT} simulation, summarised in \autoref{tab:cosmology}.
-Following a similar procedure as shown in \citet{Barreira_2022}, we produced three simulation with the same initial conditions, but varying the $\mathcal{A}_s$ (or equivalently $\sigma_8$) by a $5\%$.
-This allow us to measure \bp by computing the derivative \autoref{eq:bphi_sep_uni} numerically, as we discuss in \autoref{sec:convergence}.
+Each group consists of 3 simulations with $512^3$ dark matter particles within a periodic cubic box of size $L_{\rm box, \; HR} = 67.5 \, h^{-1} {\rm Mpc}$ and $L_{\rm box, \; LR} = 250 \, h^{-1} {\rm Mpc}$ for the high-resolution and low-resolution groups respectively.
+This configuration leads to a mass resolution which is eight times better and eight times worse, respectively, compared to the baseline \textsc{UNITsims}.
+Again, the fiducial cosmology is the same as the one of the \textsc{UNIT} simulations, summarised in \autoref{tab:cosmology}.
+Following a similar procedure as shown in \citet{Barreira_2022}, we produced three simulations with the same initial conditions but varied the $\mathcal{A}_s$ (or equivalently $\sigma_8$) by $5\%$.
+This variation allows us to numerically measure \bp by computing the derivative (\autoref{eq:bphi_sep_uni}), as we discuss in Section \ref{sec:convergence_sep}.

-For all these simulations we evolved the particles using the \textsc{L-Gadget 2} code, just like the high resolution simulations and setting the Plummer softening length to $1/40$ times the mean interparticle distance, which varies depending on the mass resolution of the simulations.
+For all these simulations, we evolved the particles using the \textsc{L-Gadget 2} code, as in the case of the high-resolution simulations and we set the Plummer softening length to $1/40$ times the mean interparticle distance, which varies depending on the mass resolution of the simulations.

-\subsection{Compared Halo mass functions}
+\subsection{Compared halo mass functions}